Thomas Livingstone, 1st Viscount Teviot: Career

 Livingstone, his father and brother Alexander were officers in Balfour's, one of three Scottish regiments in the Brigade; when the elder Thomas died in 1673, he inherited his commission and baronetcy.
 The Brigade fought throughout the 1672-1678 Franco-Dutch War, including Cassel in 1677, where Thomas was wounded, and Saint-Denis in 1678, just before the war ended.

 Livingstone was appointed Lieutenant-Colonel of Balfour's in 1684, and accompanied William III when he invaded England in the November 1688 Glorious Revolution.
 James II went into exile after his army deserted, and Livingstone replaced Lord Charles Murray as Colonel of one of its dragoon regiments; the Lieutenant-Colonel was his relative William Livingstone, later exiled for his part in the 1715 rising.

-Livingstone joined Mackay in Scotland in April 1689 during the 1689 Jacobite Rising; as cavalry, they were employed securing the roads between Inverness and Stirling and so missed the Jacobite victory of Killiecrankie in July.
-Despite this setback, Mackay and Livingstone gradually gained control; in 1690, they led separate forces in a co-ordinated campaign that ended in Livingstone's victory at Cromdale in May.
+Livingstone joined Mackay in Scotland in April 1689 during the 1689 Jacobite Rising; as cavalry, they were employed securing the roads between Inverness and Stirling and so missed the Jacobite victory at Killiecrankie in July.
+Despite this setback, Mackay and Livingstone gradually gained control; in 1690, they led separate forces in a co-ordinated campaign that ended in Livingstone's victory at the Battle of Cromdale in May.
 They apparently wrote to each other in Dutch, presumably a precaution against interception by the Jacobites.

 Livingstone took over from Mackay as commander in Scotland on 10 November 1690, and was appointed to the Privy Council of Scotland.
 He spent the next 18 months reducing Jacobite strongholds and asserting control of the Scottish Highlands; the last of these actions was the Massacre of Glencoe in February 1692.
 Although the nature of the action was widely condemned, there was limited sympathy for the Glencoe MacDonalds; in a letter to Lord Hamilton, Livingstone commented; 'It's not that anyone thinks the thieving tribe did not deserve to be destroyed, but that it should have been done by those quartered amongst them makes a great noise.'